Living from the inside out: Notes on values-based living

 Values Under Constraint

-But here's what I believe: even when circumstances feel crushing, there's still some small space, however tiny, where choice still exists.
+And here's what I believe: even when circumstances feel crushing, there's still some small space, however tiny, where choice still exists.
 Not always in what happens to us, but in how we meet what's happening.

 These movements toward values don't fix systemic problems.
-But they can be the difference between being crushed by circumstances and maintaining some sense of self, agency, and meaning while working to change them.
+But they can be the difference between being crushed by circumstances and maintaining some sense of self, agency, and meaning while facing and working to change them.

-The Shift
+The shift

 For a long time, I lived a version of life built on autopilot, old patterns, and perceived expectations.
-It might have looked good from the outside, but it wasn't really mine.